 - PVC - Clear or opaque food containers - rinse, squash and remove all lids.
 PVC pipes cannot be recycled in your kerbside bin.

-- LDPE - Plastics and containers for such as squeeze bottles – rinse and place in bin.
+- LDPE - Plastics and containers such as squeeze bottles – please rinse before recycling.

-- PP - Plastics and containers such as plastic hinged lunch boxes - place in bin loose.
+- PP - Plastics and containers such as plastic hinged lunch boxes - place loose in recycling bin.

 - Aluminium & Steel Cans - Food & drink cans including aerosol cans.
-All food cans to be rinsed - steel can lids can be placed inside can and crushed to prevent injury to yourself or the contractor.
+All food cans to be rinsed - steel can lids can be placed inside can and bent closed.
 Aerosol cans can be recycled but please remove lids and place into rubbish bin.
 Aluminium cans shouldn't be crushed.

 Items which CAN'T be placed in the RECYCLING bin:

-- Milk & Juice Cartons - Flatten and place in bin.
+- Milk & Juice Cartons - Flatten and place in waste bin.

 - Chemical containers.

-Items that should NOT be placed in the general waste kerbside bin include:
+Items which CAN'T be placed in the GENERAL WASTE kerbside bin:

 - unwrapped vacuum cleaner dust